Man who damaged Russell's heroes park says mental illness triggered vandalism: 'I’m sorry for what I did'

 Salvatore, a longtime supporter of veterans and law enforcement causes, opened the park in 2011 as a tribute to those who gave their lives to protect others.

-Stasiuk, a 2021 graduate of Lancaster High School, is a construction management student at Erie County Community College.
+Stasiuk, a 2021 graduate of Lancaster High School, is a construction management student at SUNY Erie Community College.
 He has been on a hiatus from college since his arrest.

 Police Capt.
 Jeff Smith said Stasiuk faces charges of second-degree criminal mischief, petit larceny and fifth-degree possession of stolen property in Lancaster Town Court.